ripytide/ks3-project/sketch/cheat-sheet.md

 ### Screenshots

 To save one of your images, run the code and with the window open, press the ENTER/RETURN key on your keyboard.
-Once you close the window, your screen capture will be saved.
+Once you close the window, your screen capture will be saved in the same directory your Python file is in.

 ---